sharekey/meteor-vite/README.md

 You can then write your code from the `vite.ts` file, and it will be handled by Vite! ⚡️

 #### Application structure
-Your app's file structure will now look something like the following example.
+Your app's file structure should look something like the following example:
 ```text
 - client/
   - meteor.js         # Leave empty, Vite will modify this file at runtime.